am convinced that the crisis in the Church that we are

 the world, receive our prayer.
 Thou Who sittest at the right hand

-of the Father, heave mercy on us.
+of the Father, have mercy on us.
 For Thou alone art holy.
 Thou

 alone art the Lord.
 Thou alone, O Jesus Christ, art most high.
 With